 Friends of GIS are a self help group that meet on a regular basis to learn the QGIS mapping software.
-We come from a wide range of Wildcare groups across the state and help each other to prepare maps of our areas of interest.
-We are also happy to take on mapping tasks for other groups in the hope that they will also learn the software.
+We come from a wide range of Wildcare groups across the state and help each other to prepare maps for grant applications or general interest.
+We also support groups to use the Fulcrumapp software for in field data collection.

 - QGIS Package 1 - Getting started - downloading the software and getting it installed (Windows PC)

 - QGIS Package 2 - Downloading some background raster maps

 - QGIS Package 3 - Tasmanian vector data - where to get it and important attribution requirements